-1967 - The Royal Commission on the Status of Women calls for 167 recommendations to improve the lives of women in Canada
+1967 - The Royal Commission on the Status of Women calls for 167 recommendations to improve the live

 "Prime Minister Lester B. Pearson established the Royal Commission on the Status of Women in Canada in 1967 in response to a months-long campaign by a coalition of 32 women’s groups led by Ontario activist Laura Sabia, then president of the Canadian Federation of University Women.